 Work has begun on a new plan for Cheltenham.
-The Cheltenham Plan is a new planning document to guide development in the local area and it will be used in combination with the Joint Core Strategy for Gloucester, Cheltenham and Tewkesbury.
+The Cheltenham Plan will be a new planning document which will guide development in the local area and will be used in combination with the Joint Core Strategy for Gloucester, Cheltenham and Tewkesbury (JCS).

-We have previously carried out two public consultations on the Cheltenham Plan to date.
+We have previously carried out three public consultations on the Cheltenham Plan to date.

 Why produce the Cheltenham Plan?